 This section shall be divided into the following paragraphs.

-This paragraph shall contain a full identification of the systems, the interfacing entities, and the interfaces to which this document applies, including, as applicable, identification number(s), title(s), abbreviation(s), version number(s), and release number(s).
+This paragraph shall contain a full identification of the system and the software to which this document applies, including, as applicable, identification number(s), title(s), abbreviation(s), version number(s), and release number(s).

 This paragraph shall summarize the purpose and contents of this document and shall describe any security or privacy considerations associated with its use.